parafovea/fovea/docs/docs/reference/keyboard-shortcuts.md

 The **V** key toggles visibility for the selected annotation at the current frame.
 This creates visibility ranges when objects enter or leave the video frame.
 For more precise control, **[** and **]** mark in and out points for visibility.

-To copy the previous frame's bounding box to the current frame, use **Ctrl+C**.
+To copy the previous frame's bounding box to the current frame, use **C**.
 This is useful for tracking slowly moving objects where interpolation might overshoot the actual position.

 Press **I** to open the interpolation mode selector for the current segment.
 This lets you change how the system calculates intermediate frames between keyframes.

+Press **T** to toggle the timeline panel visibility.
+The timeline replaces the standard video controls when expanded, showing keyframe markers and interpolation segments for precise editing.

 ## Timeline Editing